polichtm/MCW-Azure-Stack/Whiteboard design session/WDS student guide - Azure Stack.md

 9. Create a network design.

-    -   Design network connectivity between the Contoso Regional HQ in Dallas to Azure and Azure Stack that will allow future applications to be deployed in the public cloud or Azure Stack but still provide connectivity to customer or On-Premises data.
+    -   Design network connectivity between the Contoso Regional HQ in Dallas to Azure and Azure Stack Hub that will allow future applications to be deployed in the public cloud or Azure Stack Hub but still provide connectivity to customer or On-Premises data.

 **Prepare**